kenmcgowan/trident-net-identities-hallpass/README.md

 # trident-net-identities-hallpass

-A simply, insecure, sample identity created for use in building the core TrIdent libraries.
+A simple, insecure, sample identity created purely for experimentation while building the core TrIdent libraries and creating a simple CI/CD pipeline.